- Susceptible trees

 Wood/bark - When the outer bark of the tree is cut away at the infected area, discoloured phloem (inner bark) is revealed.
 The diseased tissue is usually cinnamon brown in colour, often with a distinct yellow colouration at the lesion edges, whereas healthy phloem is white.

-The host of P. austrocedrae in South America is the Chilean cedar (Austrocedrus chilensis), on which it causes a disease known in Spanish as mal de cidres (cedar disease).
-However, the available evidence suggests that P. austrocedrae was introduced to South America.
+The host of P. austrocedri in South America is the Chilean cedar (Austrocedrus chilensis), on which it causes a disease known in Spanish as mal de cidres (cedar disease).
+However, the available evidence suggests that P. austrocedri was introduced to South America from elsewhere.

 In the UK, juniper is the main host, but Lawson cypress (Chamaecyparis lawsoniana) and Nootka cypress (Chamaecyparis nootkatensis) have also been confirmed as hosts, although the number of reported infections of these species is small.